sitronTe/Wordle/README.md

 the `t` rendered in YELLOW (partial match).
 The others can just be your standard terminal text color, or whatever you prefer!

-### Code

-Try not to spend more than one hour.
-I've included a skeleton of a program to get you started, but you are free to change anything if you'd like.
-Create utility functions as you see fit.
-Have fun!

 ### Running

 ```bash